-Mathematics Problem Solving and Error Analysis
+Mathematics Problem Solving, Error Analysis, and Financial Literacy

-Prerequisite: "C" or better MTH 150 Pre-Calculus or MTH 210 Trigonometry.
-This course provides a study of common difficulties in mathematics, and applications of strategies for corrective treatment.
-Also, included is a study of problem solving, analyzing, and predicting types of errors commonly made when solving problems.
-TI 83 graphing calculator required.
+Prerequisite: "C" or better in MTH 150 or MTH 210.
+This course provides a study of common difficulties in mathematics, and applications of strategies for corrective treatment such as problem solving, analyzing, and predicting types of errors commonly made when solving problems.
+The course also addresses personal financial management covering topics such as investment types, loans, credit cards, savings, mortgages, and types of insurances.
+TI 83 graphics calculator required.